Soto returns, Nats beat Rays 5-3 to finish 2-game sweep

 After missing five games with left elbow soreness, Juan Soto was back in the lineup as the designated hitter for just the second time this season.
 The 21-year old drove in a run in his first at-bat with a groundout to third in the first.

-Soto finished 1 for 2 with two walks and a run.
+Soto finished 1 for 2 with two intentional walks and a run.

+Soto said he wasn’t sure how he originally hurt his elbow but that he now feels good.
+He’s also feeling good about the intentional walks that he’s drawing even if it means he can’t add to his team-leading 11 homers.

+“Respect,” Soto said, adding “I feel good about it.
+Every time I can be on base, I try and help.”

 The AL East-leading Rays had won or split their past 10 series before dropping both games against the Nationals.
 The teams will meet for another two-game set in Tampa Bay on Sept.
 15-16.